Moduli spaces for quilted surfaces and Poisson structures

-Let $G$ be a Lie group endowed with a bi-invariant pseudo-Riemannian metric.
-Then the moduli space of flat connections on a principal $G$-bundle, $P\to \Sigma$, over a compact oriented surface, $\Sigma$, carries a Poisson structure.
+\Title Moduli spaces for quilted surfaces and Poisson structures \ShortTitle Moduli spaces for quilted surfaces \SubTitle \Author David Li-Bland\footnote{\rm D.L-B. was supported by the National Science Foundation under Award No. DMS-1204779.} and Pavol \v{S}evera\footnote{\rm P.\v S. was partially supported by the Swiss National Science Foundation (grants 140985 and 141329).} \ShortAuthor D. Li-Bland and P. \v{S}evera \EndTitle \Abstract Let $G$ be a Lie group endowed with a bi-invariant pseudo-Riemannian metric.
+Then the moduli space of flat connections on a principal $G$-bundle, $P\to \Sigma$, over a compact oriented surface with boundary, $\Sigma$, carries a Poisson structure.
 If we trivialize $P$ over a finite number of points on $\partial\Sigma$ then the moduli space carries a quasi-Poisson structure instead.
 Our first result is to describe this quasi-Poisson structure in terms of an intersection form on the fundamental groupoid of the surface, generalizing results of Massuyeau and Turaev \cite{Massuyeau:2012uw,Turaev:2007jh}.

 Our second result is to extend this framework to \emph{quilted surfaces}, i.e. surfaces where the structure group varies from region to region and a reduction (or relation) of structure occurs along the borders of the regions, extending results of the second author \cite{Severa:2011ug,Severa98,Severa:2005vla}.